Doriel1121/souto/README.md

 ## Read me please!
 You can create your own board of course, but for convenience reasons, we already opened a few example boards, you can connect them as a Captain (using the board secret) or as a Sailor (using the board key):
-* A new employee at Microsoft company, R&D department, WindowsDefender team.
-** Board key: 1234
+* A new employee at Microsoft company, R&D department, WindowsDefender team ** Board key: 1234
   ** Board secret: 4321

 Please notice that you are not the only tester that may check these board.
 So please do not delete / add garbage tickets.